steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Building+the+examples+included+in+the+SDK.md

 ---

-## Part 1: Getting and installing the VST3 SDK
+## Part 1: Getting and installing the VST 3 SDK

 For downloading the SDK, see this section "[How to set up my system for VST 3](../Getting+Started/How+to+setup+my+system.md)".